James Dudley Elliott

-James Dudley Elliott is a Judge of the Supreme Court of Victoria and sits as a judge of the Commercial Court.
+James Dudley Elliott is a Judge of the Supreme Court of Victoria and formerly sat as a judge of the Commercial Court.
+He is now the senior puisne judge and sits predominantly in the Criminal Division of the Court.

 He was admitted to practice in 1988 after completing articles with Baker & McKenzie, signing the Bar Roll in 1990 and becoming Senior Counsel in 2004.
 He was appointed to the Trial Division of the Supreme Court on 26 March 2013.